VSSILPA/respodiff/README.md

 ## Evaluation

 We provide evaluation scripts under the [`scripts/`](scripts/) directory.
-The evaluation pipeline is adapted from  [Erasing Concepts in Diffusion Models](https://github.com/rohitgandikota/erasing).
-Each script corresponds to evaluating a specific aspect:
+Each script corresponds to evaluating a specific aspect such as gender, race and safety:

 ```bash
 # Evaluate gender results